How do you compute the daily rate in the Philippines? Here is an easy-to-follow guide with detailed examples for different circumstances.

 On the other hand, standard monthly salary deductions include withholding tax and government contributions, tardiness and absences, and unpaid leaves or time off.

-Furthermore, example bonuses may include rest days, overtime pays, calculated additional tax benefits, and 13th-month pay.
+Furthermore, example bonuses may include rest days, overtime pay, calculated additional tax benefits, and 13th-month pay.

 Lastly, employees can also receive employer-specific incentives.
 However, these are not part of the paid monthly rate.

-The formula below is for calculating the daily rate of employees in the Philippines.
+The formula below is used to calculate the daily rate of employees in the Philippines.

 General Formula: